apollographql/apollo-kotlin/benchmark/README.md

 This is a standalone Android Studio project to benchmark performance of the Json parser.
 While the root `apollo-android` project can be opened with IntelliJ, this one requires Android Studio.

 It's not included in the composite build so it's easy to swap the Apollo version but it reuses the dependencies from the main project and declares OSS Snapshots and mavenLocal() as fallback repositories (in that order) so you can use `publishToMavenLocal` and snapshots easily.
+Also because the Android Plugin and the Kotlin multiplatform one do not play super nice together so it's easier to make it a separate project.

 ## Running the tests